 4. At the end of each trial season, the Trials Committee Chairman shall rank all competitors in each class as to their final placing in the class.
 No other competitor may use that assigned ranking position number during the following trial season.

 5. In the case of a tie in the amount of points for the Number One ranking in a class, the Number One plate and State Championship shall go to the rider with the most wins.
 In the event that there is still a tie, the rider with the most seconds, then thirds, then fourths, etc., shall be determined the winner.
-If a tie still exists, then all additional championship events will be added to the for each rider.
+If a tie still exists, then all additional championship events will be added to the best finishes for each rider.
 The rider with the most championship points for these events shall be declared the winner.
 If the riders are still tied, then the overall points differential in the events they competed in together are used.
 The rider with the least amount of total points for these events shall be declared the winner.

 6. Each rider will keep his/her class ranking number for the complete season and will have the privilege of displaying that number on the front of the bike.
 However, when the rider transfers to the next higher class, the rider will then assume the "last place" number then existing in the new class.

 7. Non-trophy ridden events will not count towards any class ranking.
 If a rider who repeatedly rides non-trophy has no points towards a ranking, then that rider shall receive the last place number in the rider's "normal" class for the coming season.

 8. The Trials Committee Chairman will provide a state ranking at the end of the competition season for every class.